ImOnPsycedelics/Proxy-Scanner/README.md

 |Site Bypassing| Being able to bypass blocked sites. |
 |Secure Browsing| Hide your Ip easily and securely|

+# FrameWork

+this uses .NET framework from microsoft

+C#

+ya

+👍

 # Configuration

 You could use Sock 4, Sock 5 and Sock 6